offmywave011/masterconcrete/Getting-started.md

 All of the following steps are assuming that you are using Gradle as a build tool.
 It is also possible to use it with Maven, but you should adjust the steps accordingly.

-## Dependencies
+## Scanbot SDK Dependencies

-The Scanbot SDK is distributed through our private repository which you should specify in your `build.gradle`:
+The Scanbot SDK for Android is distributed through our private repository which you should specify in your `build.gradle`:

     allprojects {
         repositories {